gevorggalstyan/sotto/README.md

 ## Requirements

-- macOS (with Metal GPU support for optimal performance)
+- macOS Big Sur (11.0) or later
+- Apple Silicon (M1/M2/M3/M4) Mac
-- Microphone access permission
+- Microphone access permission (app will request on first use)
-- Accessibility permissions (for automatic text insertion)
+- Accessibility permissions (app will request on first use for text insertion)

 ## Technical Stack